 Here’s a show-stopper dessert that is easy to put together, but so impressive.
-The only thing that needs to be baked for this Summer Fruit Slab Pie is the puff pastry.
+The only thing that needs to be baked for this Fruit Slab Pie with Peaches and Blueberries is the puff pastry.
 Once it’s cooled, the pastry is topped with a creamy, fluffy spread of mascarpone cheese, almond paste, vanilla and fresh whipped cream.

 Everything can be prepped ahead of time.
-However, it’s important to assemble just before serving and then serve immediately so the juice from the peaches doesn't seep into the crust, making it soggy.
+However, it’s important to assemble this fruit slab pie just before serving and then serve immediately so the juice from the peaches doesn’t seep into the crust, making it soggy.

 Just a heads up, the spread is quite almondy (if that is a word).
 I and the others who tasted it really liked it.
 In fact, some of us were eating it by the spoonful.
 If you’re not a big almond fan, I think you could probably cut back on the amount of almond paste in the spread, but not too much because it would affect the consistency.

-I chose to use peaches and blueberries but you could use whatever fruits you like, even just one or as many as three.
+I used peaches and blueberries but you could use whatever fruits you like, even just one or as many as three.
 Some suggestions: strawberries, peaches and plums; blueberries, raspberries and strawberries; pineapple and kiwi.

 This dessert was a huge hit with everyone who tried it.
 Everything about it is light.
 It would be perfect to serve to guests you’ve invited over for coffee/tea and dessert, and equally perfect to serve after a leisurely summer dinner.